Former Mexican army chief arrested in US on drug trafficking charges | DW | 16.10.2020

 Read more: Mexico's military to take control of ports in the war against cartels

-Cienfuegos is the second former Mexican minister who is detained in the US.
+Cienfuegos is the second former Mexican minister to be detained in the US.
 Last year, ex-security minister Genaro Garcia Luna was arrested in Texas in 2019, accused of taking huge bribes to allow the notorious Sinaloa cartel to ship drugs into the US.

 Garcia Luna, who served under ex-President Felipe Calderon and was also an architect of the war on drugs, has pleaded not guilty to drug trafficking charges.